Neunerlei/docker-images/docs/php-nginx.md

 #### 2. Adding Custom php.ini and php-fpm.conf Snippets `MARKER-AWARE` `TEMPLATES`

 You can also extend the PHP configuration by adding custom snippets for `php.ini` and `php-fpm.conf`.
-This procedure follows the same pattern as NGINX snippets, except instead of you putting your files in the `nginx/custom/` directory, you place them in: `/etc/container/templates/php/custom/`. `.ini` files will be treated as `php.ini` snippets, and `.conf` files as `php-fpm.conf` snippets.
+Just copy or mount them to: `/etc/container/templates/php/custom/`.
+File ending with `.ini` will be treated as `php.ini` snippets, and `.conf` files as `php-fpm.conf` snippets.

 > The default fpm-pool configuration is loaded as "www.conf"
 > The default php.ini configuration is loaded as "x.php.common.ini" and "x.php.prod.ini" depending on the environment.